Henry I of England: Planning the succession, 1125–1134

 Fresh conflict broke out in 1127, when the childless Charles I, Count of Flanders, was murdered, creating a local succession crisis.
-Backed by King Louis, William Clito was chosen by the Flemings to become their new ruler.
+With Louis's support, the Flemings chose William Clito to become their new ruler.
 This development potentially threatened Normandy, and Henry began to finance a proxy war in Flanders, promoting the claims of William's Flemish rivals.
 In an effort to disrupt the French alliance with William, Henry mounted an attack into France in 1128, forcing Louis to cut his aid to William.
 William died unexpectedly in July, removing the last major challenger to Henry's rule and bringing the war in Flanders to a halt.
 Without William, the baronial opposition in Normandy lacked a leader.
 A fresh peace was made with France, and Henry was finally able to release the remaining prisoners from the revolt of 1123, including Waleran of Meulan, who was rehabilitated into the royal court.

 Meanwhile, Henry rebuilt his alliance with Fulk of Anjou, this time by marrying Matilda to Fulk's eldest son, Geoffrey.
 The pair were betrothed in 1127 and married the following year.
 It is unknown whether Henry intended Geoffrey to have any future claim on England or Normandy, and he was probably keeping his son-in-law's status deliberately uncertain.
 Similarly, although Matilda was granted several castles in Normandy as part of her dowry, it was not specified when the couple would actually take possession of them.
 Fulk left Anjou for Jerusalem in 1129, declaring Geoffrey the Count of Anjou and Maine.
 The marriage proved difficult, as the couple did not particularly like each other and the disputed castles proved a point of contention, resulting in Matilda returning to Normandy later that year.
 Henry appears to have blamed Geoffrey for the separation, but in 1131 the couple were reconciled.
-Much to the pleasure and relief of Henry, Matilda then gave birth to a sequence of two sons, Henry and Geoffrey, in 1133 and 1134.
+Much to the pleasure and relief of Henry, Matilda then gave birth to two sons, Henry and Geoffrey, in 1133 and 1134.